kbroman/CoxMapV3/README.md

 - [`R/`](R/)

-  - script to grab maps from sa*.txt and ss*.txt and save data frame in RDS file
+  - scripts to merge crimap maps into a CSV file, to reorder the crimap input files, and to combine the genetic and physical maps

 - [`OrigMaps/`](OrigMaps/)